Sunday, 19 September 2021 08:10 AM

 France’s Barkhane military operation is one of a number of efforts against the growing extremist threat including a five-nation regional counterterror force and a U.N. peacekeeping mission in Mali.

-NEW YORK, March 12: All five passengers aboard a helicopter that crashed into New York City’s East River were confirmed dead...
+NEW YORK, March 12: A helicopter crashed into New York City’s East River Sunday night and flipped upside down in the...

 MEXICO, Feb 18: A military helicopter carrying officials assessing damage from a powerful earthquake has crashed in southern Mexico, killing...